Root-101/api-gateway/README.md

 By configuring these variables (`ADMIN_USERNAME` and `ADMIN_PASSWORD`) the admin endpoints of the service can be protected against unauthorized access.

+**It is recommended that production environments be properly configured to avoid (mainly) security issues.**

 ##### ADMIN_PATH: